Malic Acid is converted into Lactic Acid

 MLF adds body and new aromas to the wine.
 The byproduct Diacetyl adds nutty, toasted, and buttered popcorn flavors.
 The byproduct Acetic acid adds vinegar flavors.
 The wine feels softer.

 Lactic acid is less acidic than malic acid.
 MLF reduces the flavors of malic acid (dry green apple).

-In red wines it converts red fruit and berry tones into chocolate notes, spices, roasted and smoke aromas .
+In red wines MLF converts red fruit and berry tones into chocolate, spices, and smoke.

 Around 20 % of white wines are malolactic fermented.

 In white wines MLF converts citrus and herb tones into butter, hazelnut, bread and toast.

 This often notable in Bourgund where Chablis and Chardonnay, made from the same grapes, taste very differently.

 MLF is more used in cold climate regions.

 Cold climate produces more acidic wines and tend to benefit from MLF.